containers/podman/docs/source/markdown/podman-pod-create.1.md

 #### **--share**=*namespace*

 A comma-separated list of kernel namespaces to share.
-If none or "" is specified, no namespaces will be shared.
+If none or "" is specified, no namespaces will be shared and the infra container will not be created unless expiclity specified via **--infra=true**.
 The namespaces to choose from are cgroup, ipc, net, pid, uts.
 If the option is prefixed with a "+" then the namespace is appended to the default list, otherwise it replaces the default list.
 Defaults matches Kubernetes default (ipc, net, uts)

 #### **--share-parent**